reactioncommerce/reaction-docs/public-docs/creating-test-data.md

 ### Mock multiple objects

-Use the `makeMany` method and pass an integer to make multiple instances of one collection:
+Use the `makeMany` method and pass an integer to make multiple instances of one object:

 ```js
 const mockTags = Factory.Tag.makeMany(2);